 Resources for Graduate Students

-The UWC has resources for academic writers of all stages, including presentations, videos, and handouts that cover everything from grammar to citation styles.
+The UWC has resources for academic writers of all stages, including presentations, videos, a writing log template, and handouts that cover everything from grammar to citation styles.
 Presentations developed specifically for graduate students include Transitioning from College to Graduate Writing and The Dissertation Genre and Professional Writing Habits.

 - UT’s Counseling and Mental Health Center offers free, confidential counseling and groups for graduate students, including a Dissertation Support Group and a Graduate Student Support Group.
 Graduate students who are UT employees are also eligible for counseling and stress reduction services through the CMHC’s Employee Assistance Program.